Sunil-ghodela/gitBasicFlow/README.md

 # gitBasicFlow
+How does git work,

-Git flow , it's common commands for daily use
+daily use command,

+how to start with it